Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 Similarly, if the opening to the chamber is wide enough for bugs to crawl inside, they probably will.

-Insects and accumulations of dust can interfere with both photoelectric and ionization smoke detectors, so take a look inside to see if it needs cleaning.
+Insects and accumulations of dust interfere with both photoelectric and ionization smoke detectors, so take a look inside to see if it needs cleaning.

 5. Faulty product